ionic-enterprise/tutorials/docs/native-solutions/identity-vault/angular/device-api.md

 - Keep the vault type logic as it is now.
 That is:
   - If there is a system passcode and biometrics, use biometrics with a system passcode backup.
   - If there is a system passcode but no biometrics, use the system passcode.
-  - If there no system passcode force the user to log in time.
+  - If there no system passcode force the user to log in each time.
 - In addition, if biometrics is enabled:
   - Determine if the user needs to be prompted for permission.
   - If the user needs to be prompted for permission, show a biometric prompt.
 This will also trigger the